 This page contains brief information about ixabepilone and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Ixabepilone is approved to be used alone or with capecitabine to treat:

 - Breast cancer that is locally advanced or has metastasized (spread to other parts of the body).
-It is used in patients who have not gotten better with other chemotherapy.
+It is used in patients whose disease cannot be treated with or did not respond to other chemotherapy.

 Ixabepilone is also being studied in the treatment of other types of cancer.